mateusbonifacio-wq/speakwisereal/README.md

 ## Features

+- **🎤 Voice Recording**: Record your pitch directly in the browser with real-time speech-to-text transcription
 - **Comprehensive Pitch Analysis**: Get detailed feedback on clarity, structure, persuasiveness, and more
 - **Structured Feedback**: Receive feedback in a clear format with scores, strengths, improvements, and concrete suggestions
 - **Context-Aware**: Provide optional context about your audience, goal, and duration for tailored feedback